Kerala’s WhatsAppgate, breadcrumbing & JOMO

-KOCHI: It’s sleaze season in Kerala politics.
-Chief Minister Pinaryai Vijayan’s additional private secretary C M Raveendran’s not-so-official messages to Swapna Suresh have added spice to the Life Mission scam that’s been haunting the ruling party for two years.
+CHENNAI: It’s sleaze season in Kerala politics.
+Chief Minister Pinaryai Vijayan’s additional private secretary CM Raveendran’s not-so-official messages to Swapna Suresh have added spice to the Life Mission scam that’s been haunting the ruling party for two years.

 Subsequently, Swapna had accused former Speaker PSreeramakrishnan, former Devaswom minister Kadakampally Surendran, and former finance minister Thomas Isaac of sending her amorous or coquettish messages.
 All three trashed the allegations.
 However, none has gone ahead with Swapna’s dare to sue her for defamation.